accounting pos software

 The gods of a nation tend to evolve to represent their cultural sophistication.

-The Egyptian gods were initially local deities that were consolidated or merged much like modern companies.
-Alas not the romantic, mysterious objects conceived of by many western readers.
 Initially each city had it's own creation mythology.
 Hermopolis had eight primeval deities, Memphis had Ptah crafting the world but perhaps the most influential were the creator-god Atum and the falcun headed sun god Ra of Heliopolis.

 Late in the dynastic time-frame, the Egyptian gods were incorporated into the Greek and Roman pantheons.
 Towards the end of the pharaohic period the monotheistic belief systems of Christianity, Judaism and Islam supplanted the old gods.
-Finally, with the rush of science, for many, religion ceased to be the best rationalization.
-Ironically, the philosophic tenant of 'burden of proof' now drives science to furnish the huge amount of explanation a deity may need.

 The Egyptian pantheon may economically be summarized: